person at desk, holding a book and pen, negotiating severance pay Chess board and gavel in forefront.

 Negotiating for More Severance Pay

-How to Negotiate On the Way Out
+How Do You Negotiate On the Way Out?

 When you’re “on the outside looking in,” you might wonder how you’d ever be able to negotiate for a greater amount of severance.
 You must think in terms of leverage: what do you have of value that the employer wants or, the flip side, what can you prevent from happening that will benefit the employer.

-The truth about severance pay is that the employer is “buying peace.”
-Almost every severance agreement contains a release of all claims that the employer wants signed.
-The employer will pay you to sign it.
-If you sign that release, you contractually agree that you will never file any claim or lawsuit against the employer for any event, known or unknown, that has happened up to the date of your signature.
+If you sign the release offered by your employer, you contractually agree that you will never file any claim or lawsuit against the employer for any event, known or unknown, that has happened up to the date of your signature.
 That release is part of your leverage, since it is something important that the employer wants and is willing to pay good money, i.e., “severance pay,” to get the signed release.

 To obtain more in severance pay than is offered, you must think of an additional value that you can offer or a detriment to the employer that you can prevent.
 Sometimes it can be as simple as your signature on that release.
 The employer wants the signed release so badly that it will pay more than was first offered in order to get it.